-Whistler is home to an exceptional amount of ski champions, media stars, and otherwise accomplished athletes.
+Whistler is home to an exceptional number of ski champions, media stars, and otherwise accomplished athletes.
 One of the most under-appreciated is Stephanie Sloan.
-Many people know Stephanie as the wife of the late ski racing legend Dave Murray of Crazy Canuck fame, or perhaps as the mother of Olympic skiercross competitor Julia Murray.
+Many people know Stephanie as the wife of the late ski racing legend Dave Murray of Crazy Canuck fame, or perhaps as the mother of Olympic skier-cross competitor Julia Murray.
 Fewer realize that Stephanie is actually a more decorated competitive skier than either of them, combined!

 From 1976-1981 Stephanie competed on the World Cup freestyle circuit, earning 57 podium finishes and claiming the overall world championship 3 times.
 Moguls was her strongest discipline, but as the overall title combined results from aerials and ballet as well, she was definitely no one-trick pony!

-Her and husband Dave both retired from the World Cup scene around the same time, and transitioned into post-competitive life as coaches and mentors for the sport.
+She and husband Dave both retired from the World Cup scene around the same time, and transitioned into post-competitive life as coaches and mentors for the sport.
 While Dave is well-remembered for his namesake ski camps, Stephanie made a huge contribution to the sport as well through the women’s-specific camps which she launched during the 1982/83 season.

 While teaching skiing to women was nothing new, there were few, if any, women-only programs focused on all-mountain techniques and able to cater to advanced skiers.
 As this newspaper clipping from The Province indicates, these were well-rounded clinics for serious skiers.